You are currently viewing: Medela - English

 Because you can’t see how much milk your baby drinks when breastfeeding, you may worry they aren't getting enough.
 Try to trust in your body and your baby.

 As the milk starts to flow you may notice your baby slows their sucking rhythm.
-Some mums can clearly hear their baby gulping down the milk, while others may not.
+Some moms can clearly hear their baby gulping down the milk, while others may not.
 Your baby will tell you if they've had enough, so watch the cues.
 Many babies may take one, two or three sittings at the breast before they are finished.6

 “When your baby gets a good feed they will usually seem ‘milk drunk’ immediately afterwards.
 She’ll be relaxed and her body language will show you she’s satiated,” says Cathy.
 “Remember nappies are also a good indicator that they are getting enough milk.
 At this stage, your breastfed baby will have five or more wet nappies a day and at least two soft, yellow poos – usually more.”